gsteemso/leopardbrew/README.md

 that you have complete control over what’s installed on your system, whereas Homebrew was made specifically to work around the gaps in a nearly unmodifiable Mac OS install.
 Plus, almost every recipe refers to Mac‐OS‐specific features.
 What is even supposed to be the point of supporting Linux here?
-All right, the user interface of Homebrew is pleasantly simple compared to many Linux‐ native package managers, but the design goals are totally divergent.
-If a Linux user absolutely insists on running this anyway, any reasonable Linux system ought to support the actual Homebrew;
-use that instead.
+All right, the user interface of Homebrew is pleasantly simple compared to many Linux‐native package managers, but the design goals are totally divergent.
+If a Linux user absolutely insists on running this anyway, any reasonable Linux system ought to support the actual Homebrew; use that instead.

 Installation